 Students must take DRDD 7950 each fall and spring semester.
-A total of at least 3 credit hours is required.
+A total of at least 3 credit hours are required.

-Students must take 1-3 hours of DRDD 7980 each semester.
-A total of at least 3 credit hours is required.
+Students must take 1–3 hours of DRDD 7980 each semester.
+A total of at least 3 credit hours are required.

 At least 7 credit hours of restricted electives are required from the following list: DRDD 6800, DRDD 7020, DRDD 7021, DRDD 7050, DRDD 7060, DRDD 7110, DRDD 7260, DRDD 7270, DRDD 7360, DRDD 7930, DRDD 7960.